gwongwen/solar_pi0_ws_abp/README.md

     - sudo nano /Volumes/boot/wpa_supplicant.conf
     add this lines to this file :
             ```
-            country=FR (this has to be changed to your county code)
+            country=FR (this has to be changed to your country code)
             ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
             update_config=1